6 March 2026

 La flexible compensation It is a remuneration scheme that allows employees to allocate up to 30% of their gross annual salary towards the payment of goods and services that are fully or partially exempt from income tax, such as meals, transport, childcare, training or health insurance.
 It is governed by Article 42 of Law 35/2006 and enables employees to increase their take-home pay without the company incurring additional wage costs.
 In this guide, we explain how it works, its benefits and how to implement it.

-Flexible remuneration is a type of Benefits in kind, regulated by article Article 42 of Law 35/2006 on Personal Income Tax.
-The key difference with a social benefit It's just that it's the employee who voluntarily decides allocate part of their gross salary to cover the costs of the plan's products, formalising this decision through a document pay rise Signed with the company.
+remuneración diferida que permite a los empleados elegir un conjunto de beneficios para maximizar su renta neta.
+Benefits in kind, regulated by the article Article 42 of Law 35/2006 on Personal Income Tax.
+The key difference to a social benefit it is that it is the employee who voluntarily decides dedicate part of their gross salary to the payment of the plan's products, formalising this decision by means of a document salary renegotiation Signed with the company.

-The fiscal mechanism is straightforward: amounts designated for exempt products are deducted from the gross salary. before to calculate income tax withholding.
-As the taxable base is reduced, the employee's monthly withholding also decreases.
-The result is a higher net salary at the end of the month, without changing the gross salary agreed in the contract or the contribution base for Social Security.
+The fiscal mechanism is simple: amounts allocated to exempt products are deducted from gross salary before to calculate the personal income tax (IRPF) retention.
+As the taxable base is reduced, the employee's monthly retention also decreases.
+The result is a higher net salary at the end of the month, without changing the gross salary agreed in the contract or the Social Security contribution base.

-It is worth distinguishing two figures that are often confused: the 30% is the maximum limit of gross salary that can be allocated to the plan, not the savings.
-The real savings depends on the employee's marginal income tax bracket and the chosen products, and is usually around 15% on amounts allocated to fully exempt products.
+It is worth distinguishing two figures that are often confused: the 30% is the maximum amount of gross salary that can be contributed to the scheme, not the savings.
+The real savings depends on the employee's marginal income tax rate and the chosen products, and is usually around 15% on amounts allocated to fully exempt products.

 Having a good working environment, a clear career path, training programmes, or the possibility of balancing work and family life are undoubtedly highly important motivators for any employee.